ozil111/Compare-File-Tool/README.md

 ### Binary Files

 Uses chunked byte-wise comparison and SHA-256 hashing to detect differences.
+Additionally, with the `--similarity` option, a similarity index is calculated using:

+**Similarity = 2 \* LCS length / (file1 length + file2 length)**

 ## Architecture